 Exteriors are painted to blend in with the natural surroundings or conversely to provide an accent to the environment while always adhering to the nature of the design.
 Therefore, Contemporary style homes are painted a wide variety of natural earth and light tones.
 In general, the main body of the house is a lighter tone than the trim color.
+Conversely, a dark color may be on the main body if it reinforces the overall contemporary styling.
 Additional colors are sometimes used to highlight different cladding materials.
-A maximum of three colors are used on Contemporary style homes.
+A maximum of three colors (plus an accent for banding, etc.) are used on Contemporary style homes.